 The ancient tradition of harmony with nature

 Himalayan Shamanism is one of the ancient spiritual traditions, rooted in the animistic beliefs of the indigenous peoples of the Himalayan region, including Nepal, Bhutan, Tibet, and parts of India (Sikkim, Ladakh).
-While its exact age is difficult to determine, archaeological and ethnographic evidence suggests its existence for thousands of years, possibly dating back to the Neolithic era.
+While its exact age is difficult to determine, archaeological and ethnographic evidence suggests its existence for thousands of years.
 This is a complex of spiritual practices based on interaction with the spiritual forces of nature, deities, ancestors, and spirits through rituals and trance states.
 Himalayan shamanism is deeply intertwined with local cultures, Tantric Buddhism, the pre-Buddhist Bon religion, and Hinduism, making it a unique syncretic phenomenon.

 Cosmology and philosophy

-At the core of Himalayan shamanism lies an animistic worldview, which holds that everything in nature—mountains, rivers, trees, animals—possesses a spirit or consciousness.
-A central concept is the five elements (space, air, fire, water, earth), which permeate the physical, spiritual, and human realms.
-These elements represent not only material aspects but also spiritual, energetic, and psychological qualities.
-Imbalance in these elements leads to illnesses or misfortunes, which shamans seek to correct.
+At the heart of Himalayan shamanism lies an animistic worldview, according to which everything in nature — mountains, rivers, trees, animals — possesses spirit or consciousness.
+Central to this tradition is the concept of the five elements — space, air, fire, water, and earth — which permeate the physical, spiritual, and human realms.
+They symbolize not only material aspects, but also spiritual, energetic, psychological, and even subtle dimensions.
+An imbalance among these elements leads to illness or misfortune, which shamans seek to restore.

-The five elements form the foundation of a cosmological structure, serving as forces that maintain balance in a three-tiered world:
+The five elements form the foundation of the cosmological structure as forces that maintain balance within the three-tiered world:

 - Upper World: The realm of celestial spirits, deities, and higher forces.